cfengine/documentation/bundles-logs-functions-variables/Bundles-for-agent/Bundles-for-agent-0-files-in-agent-promises.markdown

 ```

-**Notes**:

-When copying files recursively (by depth search), this flag determines
-whether the permissions of the root directory should be set from the
-root of the source.
-The default is to check only copied file objects and
-subdirectories within this root (false).

 `copylink_patterns`

 **Type**: slist

 **Allowed input range**: (arbitrary string)

-**Synopsis**: List of patterns matching files that should be copied
+**Description**: The `copylink_patterns` slist of patterns are matching files that should be copied instead of linked.

-instead of linked
+The matches are performed on the last node of the filename; in other words, the file without its path.
+As Windows does not support symbolic links, this feature is not available there.

 **Example**: